Digital Transformation in the Fashion Industry

 It can take many years to build a successful brand, but only a short time to destroy it.
 Fashion brands have always needed to be ready and able to respond to issues of uncertainty, risk, and reputation, all at varying times.

-Burberry is the posterchild in digital for fashion that started with live streaming runshows.
+Burberry is the posterchild for digital transformation in the fashion industry that started with live streaming runshows.
 Then came iPads and mobile apps for consumers to try out different outfits.

 In Paris, a window front invites passers-by to download the Louis Vuitton Pass app in order to interact with the window and explore.